A K-energy functional for complexified K\"ahler classes: Introduction and main results

 For~$\beta=0$, this reduces to the famous question of how to find a special representative of a given K\"ahler class on~$X$, a version of the \emph{Calabi problem}.
 This is done by imposing some curvature conditions on the K\"ahler metric, such as being K\"ahler-Einstein, having constant scalar curvature, or being an extremal point for the Calabi functional.
 These conditions pick out at most one K\"ahler metric in each class, up to biholomorphisms of~$X$.
 This fundamental result has been established, in various degrees of generality, in~\cite{BandoMabuchi, Donaldson_scalarcurvature_embeddingsI, Mabuchi_uniqueness, ChenTian_uniqueness, BermanBerndtsson_uniquness}.

 To fix a choice of representative for~$\alpha^{\bb{C}}$ then it is natural to impose a similar curvature condition on a complexified K\"ahler form in~$\alpha^{\bb{C}}$.
 Schlitzer and Stoppa proposed, in~\cite{SchlitzerStoppa}, a generalisation of the constant scalar curvature equation for complexified K\"ahler forms.
-They consider, for a K\"ahler form~$\omega\in\alpha$ and a B-field~$B\in\beta$, the \emph{scalar curvature equation with B-field}\todo{maybe change the name}
+They consider, for a K\"ahler form~$\omega\in\alpha$ and a B-field~$B\in\beta$, the \emph{scalar curvature equation with B-field}

 where~$s(\omega)$ denotes the scalar curvature of the metric defined by~$\omega$, and~$c\in\bb{R}$,~$\gamma\in\bb{C}$ are constants.
 This condition is obtained by coupling the constant scalar curvature equation for K\"ahler metrics with the \emph{deformed Hermitian Yang-Mills equation}, through the formalism of infinite-dimensional moment maps.
 They also show that, in a regime known as the \emph{large volume limit},~\eqref{eq:scalar_dHYM_singola} recovers the system